 An online application form is available at www.coventry.gov.uk/schooladmissions follow the link to the online application.
 When you submit your application you will receive an acknowledgement email.
-Supplementary forms for Leigh, St John’s Church of England Schools and Seva school can also be downloaded from the above website, but must be returned direct to the preferred school in the paper format.
-Help is available from the School Admissions in making your application.
-Alternatively they can provide a paper form for you to complete.
+Supplementary forms for Leigh, St John’s Church of England Schools and Seva School can also be downloaded, but must be returned direct to the school in the paper format.
+Advice is available from Admissions staff in making your application.
 If you apply using a paper application form this application will be acknowledged within 14 days.
 It is your responsibility to contact us if you do not receive an acknowledgement.

 Yes.
 You have the legal right to explain your reasons for wanting a particular school, including philosophical or religious reasons.
 However, these reasons will only be taken into account if they are directly linked to the admissions criteria for the schools you have listed on your application.

-You should use your current permanent address where you are living at the time you fill in the application, and include the Council Tax Property Number for that address.
+You should use your current permanent address where you are living at the time you fill in the application, and include the Council Tax Customer Reference Number for that address.
 Please make sure that the address and postcode you give us are correct because we may use them to see whether you qualify under a particular admission criterion.
-We regularly check addresses, including visits from the Children and Family First Workers, and if details are not correct we will withdraw the offer of a school place.
+We regularly check addresses, including visits from the Children and Family Support Workers, and if details are not correct we will withdraw the offer of a school place.
 For example, it is not valid to state the address of a childminder, grandparent or any other relation.